Self-Defence of the Republic of Poland: Ideology

-In 2005, Samoobrona was a founding member of the EUDemocrats (EUD) pan-European political party, which professes to unite "EU-critical" parties committed to increased democratization and decentralization.
+In 2005, Samoobrona was a founding member of the EUDemocrats (EUD) European political party, which professes to unite "EU-critical" parties committed to increased democratization and decentralization.
 The EUDemocrats' political platform argued that European integration was leading Europe towards a centralised unitary state.
 Integration was seen as the consequence of a permissive consensus of "furtive elites who had blindfolded citizens".
 The party sought to restore the principle of subsidiarity, believing that too much had already been ceded to the EU and had to be recovered.
 It promoted the concept of "flexible integration", which would allow countries to use enhanced cooperation procedures only when they wished, without the possibility of forcing cooperation on all members.
 Only "truly cross-border issues" were to be dealt with at the EU level, defined as guaranteeing the four fundamental freedoms and a common environmental policy.
 In its program, the EUD also wanted to exclude several policy areas from the competences of the EU, notably common trade policy, education, cultural policy and common foreign policy.
 The party was described as presenting a position of "minimalist Eurorealism", seeking to transform the EU into a free trade area with minimal supranational competences.
 A cooperation agreement between states was to replace the EU Constitution, with the option for states to opt for a simple free trade agreement without other EU obligations.
 The party was concerned about parliamentary control, the environment and minimum social standards, and strongly distrusted any European military role.
 It was seen as a key statement of left-wing Euroscepticism, in line with Samoobrona's political position.

 Political alignment of Polish parties by political scientists Seongcheol Kim and Endre Borbáth.
 Samoobrona is coded as SRP, and occupies a socioeconomically far-left and socioculturally conservative position.

 Samoobrona sought support from these social groups that found themselves impoverished in the new capitalist, post-community Polish economy.
 As such, low-skilled workers, those living in rural or impoverished areas and unemployed were the main base of the party.
 The support of the party was strongest in rural and agricultural areas.
 Samoobrona failed to win the support of strongly conservative constituencies, and a significant number of Samoobrona were left-wing or formerly socialist.
 Agricultural and blue-collar workers built the backbone of the party's voting base, while white-collar workers generally held negative views of the party.
 A correlation to religion was also found - devout Catholics were much more likely to vote for Samoobrona than atheists or those with ambiguous attitude towards religion.
 The party's electorate was overwhelmingly left-wing as Samoobrona appealed to groups that felt alienated by all other political parties - this included left-wing Eurosceptics and the poorest layers of Polish society.
 The electorate of Samoobrona was much more left-wing than that of any other Polish political party and non-voters.